 You feel intuitively guided

-It’s common for your psychic abilities to begin opening up during this phase too.
+It’s common for our psychic abilities to begin opening up during this phase too.
 You may experience a third eye opening, tuning into your clairvoyant abilities and seeing energy in a more noticeable way.

 You are likely to get clearer intuitive hunches or gut feelings about people or different topics.
-It can feel like you are being led down a path where specific information comes to you at the right time, or insights come out of nowhere.
+It can feel like you are being led down a path where specific information comes to you at the right time or insights come out of nowhere.

 I like to think of this opening of our intuitive senses as the universe dropping breadcrumbs for us to follow.
 This leads us to our wider purpose here, gives us guidance on how to connect with like-minded people and do fulfilling work.
 Synchronicities become a daily occurrence.

-All of this may have you feeling like you’re living in a bubble, experiencing things other people cannot perceive and you cannot share.
+All of this might have you feeling like you’re living in a bubble, experiencing things other people cannot perceive and you cannot share.
 So it’s super important to stay grounded, get out into nature or create a sacred space in your home for a sense of stability and physical comfort.

 There comes a point where you have to move out of the hermit phase and back into the world to share all that you’ve learned.
-No doubt you’ll still be a hermit at heart, but ultimately you’ll learn how to lean back into regular life albeit with a new frame of mind.
+No doubt you’ll still be a hermit at heart, but ultimately you’ll learn how to lean back into regular life, albeit with a new frame of mind.

 Moving beyond the hermit phase will be different for everyone.
-It can look like going out into the world and becoming a teacher, going back to your regular job but with a new approach, or building an entirely new life for yourself.
+It can look like going out into the world and becoming a teacher, going back to your regular job but with a renewed approach, or building an entirely new life for yourself.

 The hermit phase is extremely common when we are in a transitional phase of our lives, when we are moving homes or on a break from work.
 It’s during these times that we have the space to really examine who and what we are, and where we want to go.